 Ms. Stringham has extensive trial experience.
 She litigates complex land use disputes, including but not limited to, eminent domain/condemnation matters, boundary line disputes, easement, zoning, access, and valuation concerns.
 She has served as a fee counsel for the Virginia Department of Transportation and has also provided representation to individual landowners and developers alike.
 Ms. Stringham also has significant appellate experience, having previously argued before the Supreme Court of Virginia.

 Ms. Stringham also provides litigation support for employment issues.
 She provides trial representation for discrimination issues, non-compete matters, contract disputes, and disciplinary/termination concerns.
 Having previously represented both employees and management, she is available to provide employment counseling aimed at reaching workplace resolutions in a direct and effective manner.

-Focused on preventing future issues and minimizing impact to resources, Ms. Stringham believes in solutions-oriented representation.
+Ms. Stringham believes in solutions-oriented representation, focused on preventing future issues and minimizing impact to resources.
 She is the author of the bimonthly blog “Real Developments in Virginia” which provides practical tips for individuals and businesses developing in Virginia and Washington, D.C.
 Ms. Stringham also hosts the podcast “Conversations with Leading Women in Business” exploring the journey of successful women in business across industries.